Justin2424/ESP32_Ceiling_Light/README.md

   - Fades between on / off states and different brightness settings
   - Switches:  easily add and configure physical switches for individual/group channel control
   - Non blocking wifi connection..
 (Switches fuctions without internet) and improved wifi connection recovery
-  - Saves and restores Led state on reboot from power failure... without the need of wifi support
+  - Saves and restores led state on reboot from power failure... without the need of wifi support
   - extended MQTT support:
               - compatible with Ceiling_Light format (ON,OFF, int(0-100) commands in single topic)
               - added topic to control "All" lights simutaniously